-Our internal stock nomination process under the Halliburton Company Stock and Incentive Plan ensures that all award grant dates are prospective and not retroactive.
+Our internal stock nomination process under the Halliburton Company Stock and Incentive Plan, or the Stock and Incentive Plan, ensures that all award grant dates are prospective and not retroactive.
 For NEOs, the grant date is the day the Committee determines annual compensation actions, generally in December of each year.
-However, awards may be approved by the Committee throughout the year as they determine, such as for retention or performance purposes.
-Exercise prices are set at the closing stock price on the date of the approved grant.
-Actual stock grants authorized for NEOs in 2012 are reflected in the Summary Compensation Table and the Grants of Plan-Based Awards in Fiscal 2012 and Outstanding Equity Awards at Fiscal Year End 2012 tables.
+However, awards may be approved by the Committee throughout the year as